Search

 • Mattress or furniture protection

-One study found women with severe incontinence spent around $900 per year out of pocket, though costs vary widely.
+One study found women with severe incontinence spent around $900 per year out of pocket, and another study reported out of pocket costs as high as $4000 per year.

 Healthcare use